 Locally Listed Buildings

 Many of the buildings within conservation areas are locally listed.
 This is different from listed building designation, but means that the building is deemed to make a positive contribution to the character or appearance of the conservation area and therefore there is a presumption for retention.
-The Conservation and Design team will be able to advise if a building is locally listed.
-The lists for both St Albans and Harpenden can be purchased (see our Planning Publications page) and the conservation area character statements refer to the locally listed buildings.
+The list for Harpenden can be downloaded below and the conservation area character statements refer to the locally listed buildings.
 For an up-to-date list for St Albans, please refer the the St Albans Conservation Area Character Statement.